siddigss/Statistics-from-Rigrous-to-Practical/README.md

 # Statistics-from-Rigrous-to-Practical

-Check the note book called `Statistics from Rigorous to Practical.ipynb` above.
+Check the jupyter notebook called `Statistics from Rigorous to Practical.ipynb` above.
 There is a pdf and an html version.

 ### Notes